 - Meet like-minded community members through volunteer meetings and events

-- Make a meaningful impact in the life of a young person
+- Make a meaningful impact in the life of a young person or family

 Orientation and Training: